GABRIEL BEAN (MPhys) - Director/Producer Cameraman/Editor/Researcher.

 Danny completed his MSc in Ecology and Conservation with Commendation at the University of Aberdeen in 2019, having already gained his BSc in Environmental Science from the University of York.
 Danny also directs his own projects and two of his short films were Highly Commended in the Britsh Wildlife Photography Awards 2018.
 He is also an accomplished editor and he has recently won awards in both Editing and Cinematography for his work on our documenatry feature 'The Village on the Loch'.
-He is currently directing our next documentary feature 'The Bough Breaks' concerning the life and work of visionary conservationsit Alan Watson Featherstone and his contribution to the wider rewilding debate.
+He is currently co-directing and co-producing our next documentary feature 'The Bough Breaks' concerning the life and work of visionary conservationsit Alan Watson Featherstone and his contribution to the wider rewilding debate.
 Danny has enjoyed a life long passion for wildife, which gives him a deep and profound understanding of his subjects.
 He loves the challenge of filming species in their natural habitats, in all weathers and all terrains.
 Previously he has worked with the RSPB, Trees for Life and he was trainee camera assistant for Lime pictures.
 Click on the link to his IMDb and the BWPA 2018 winners page.

 CAROLINE STRONG - (BA)

 Caroline graduated with a BA Joint Hons degree in English Literature and Drama (2:1) from the University of London and went on to train at the Webber Douglas Academy of Dramatic Art, London.
-She has thirty years experience in media as a successful actress in Theatre, Television and Radio.
+She has thirty years experience in media as a successful actress and voice over artist in Theatre, Television and Radio.
 Best known for series regulars such as Margaret in ITV's wartime drama series ISLAND AT WAR, Margaret-Anne in the BBC Comedy series

 THIN ICE and Mel Doland in YTV's EMMERDALE.